lykanranger/amazon-clone/README.md

 npm install express mongoose cors dotenv nodemon

-Open server/index.js and replace the MONGO_URI with your own MongoDB connection string.
+Open server/index.js and replace MONGO_URI with your MongoDB Atlas connection string.

-Start the server:
+Start the backend server:

 npx nodemon index.js

-You should see: ✅ MongoDB Connected Successfully
+✅ You should see: MongoDB Connected Successfully

-2. Frontend Setup
+🎨 Frontend Setup

 Open a new terminal and navigate to the client folder: